 This summary highlights selected information that is contained elsewhere in this Proxy Statement.
 This summary does not contain all of the information that you should consider prior to voting your shares.
-You should carefully read both the entire Proxy Statement and our 2015 Annual Report on Form 10-K filed with the SEC on February 17, 2016 before voting.
+You should carefully read both this entire Proxy Statement and our 2016 Annual Report on Form 10-K filed with the SEC on February 17, 2017 before voting.

-2016 Annual Meeting Information
+2017 Annual Meeting Information

-Date and Time: Wednesday, May 4, 2016, 10:00 a.m., Eastern time Location: Portland Marriott Hotel, 200 Sable Oaks Drive, South Portland, Maine 04106 Webcast: Available on our website www.idexx.com.
+Date and Time: Wednesday, May 3, 2017, 1:00 p.m., Eastern Time

+Location: Virtual meeting only online via webcast at www.virtualshareholdermeeting.com/IDXX2017